YcleptInsan/WordCounter/README.md

 ## Setup/Installation Requirements

-Go to Github repository page at (insert link here) Click the "download or clone" button and copy the link.
+Go to Github repository page at https://github.com/YcleptInsan/WordCounter Click the "download or clone" button and copy the link.
 In your computers terminal type "git clone" & paste the copied link.
 Once downloaded you can open the index.html file in the browser of your choice.